9 Candy-Free Easter Activities For Families

 *Don’t want to wake up the kids?
 Make this a sweet holiday date with your partner instead!

-When they are all grown up it’s a cool way to look back on their childhood and get a glimpse of what they were like every spring.
+When they are all grown up, it’s a cool way to look back and remember what they were like every spring.

 This is what it looks like in our home after we’ve been celebrating all day.
 We’re spent.